Perry lifts Mississippi State over Kent State 96-68

 STARKVILLE, Miss.
+(AP)Mississippi State sophomore Reggie Perry played his most complete game of the season on Monday and had a career night.

-(AP)Reggie Perry had career-highs with 26 points and 17 rebounds to lead Mississippi State past Kent State 96-68 on Monday night.
+Perry set career highs with 26 points and 17 rebounds to lead Mississippi State past Kent State 96-68.

 Perry was 8 of 16 from the floor and 10 of 14 at the free throw line for the Bulldogs (9-3).
 He joins Robert Woodard as the only other SEC player this year to collect 20 or more points and 15 or more rebounds in a single game.
 Woodard scored 21 points and had 16 rebounds against New Orleans earlier this month.